near/sdk-docs/docs/zero-to-hero/01-basics/02-add-functions-call.md

 }
 ```

 Note the `code_hash` here is all ones.
-This indicates that there no contract deployed to this account.
+This indicates that there is no contract deployed to this account.

 Let's deploy the contact and then check this again.